ThomasFreedman/Pirate-Stick/README.md

 ---------------------------------
 ***Rational***

-Due to the increasing supply chain disruptions taking place it is becoming increasingly difficult and costly to obtain Raspberry Pi computers.
+Due to the supply chain disruptions taking place it is becoming increasingly difficult and costly to obtain Raspberry Pi computers.
 For this reason I'm shifting my focus to a new product I am calling the Pirate Stick.
 It will utilize the same custom software I created for The Pirate Box but is built for use on more readily available hardware.

 ---------------------------------
 ***Description***